tytydraco/yessleep/out/Violence_Game.md

 Just as he did so, the bathroom door creaked open.

-The monster known as Will was standing there, his expression the amalgam of a hundred nightmares.
+The monster known as Will was standing there, his expression the amalgam of a hundred ancient beasts.

 He grabbed ratty by the scruff and plunged his head into the sink, trying to drown him, but somehow ratty slipped away and ran down the stairs.